 "It is impossible to present correctly the developing art of motion pictures through a chronological study of the motion picture in any one country.
-More than any other art, the film. and particularly the silent film--is international.
+More than any other art, the filmand particularly the silent film--is international.
 The films of America, exported, influenced the films of Russia; the films of Germany, imported, influenced the films of America.
 And then there were still more influences and counter-influences to work on the already influenced films.
-Instead of producing a flat, universal sameness, however, this altogether healthy interchange of artistic ideas has resulted in pictures still marked by sharply national characteristics.
-The film makers of each nation have been able to draw on an ever richer, ever more flexible body of techniques to advance the themes, the convictions, the aspirations of that nation.
+Instead of producing a flat, universal sameness, however, this altogether healthy interchange of antictic ideas have been altogether healthy interchange of artistic ideas has resulted in pictures still marked by sharply national characteristics.
+The film makers of each nation have been able to draw on an ever richer, ever more flexible body of techniques to advance the themes, the more flexible body of techniques to advance the themes, convictions, the aspirations of that nation.